Outpost-21/Tabula-Rasa/README.md

 Credit:
 - Rikiki - Creator of the MiningCo.
 Mods
-- ChJees - Creater of Androids.
+- ChJees - Creator of Androids.